 When you use ultimate you want to walk out of it and back in, because if you're not facing your champion to the circle and you're on the outer edge it will sometimes not take you with the ultimate.
 Your ultimate can go over walls (if you ultimate in the wall) if you are closer to the other side of the wall.
 You can ultimate before some abilities hit: Karthus R, Zoe's E, Fizz R damage.
 You can also use it to go back to lane to miss less cs or join a skirmish or teamfight later in the game.
 CC will cancel your ultimate so be careful when you use it!
 Don't use your ultimate to get close to champions with AOE abilities like Orianna, Malphite and Fiddlesticks, you will just bring in your team to die and potentially lose the game.
 Ryze is able to bring minions with him when he ults; this might be useful if you want to push a turret fast.
 Zac blobs can be taken with you too.
 Also another tip: Rooting enemies will cancel their teleport summoner spell.
 That's about it for the combo's and notes!

 Ryze isn't the strongest early game; because of his mana (much better in Season 11 since we can directly build Tear) and sustain issues (no heals or shields) he can't trade carelessly.
 This doesn't mean that you can't though, trading with Ryze is good in the early game especially vs matchups that are in your favour.
 Generally what you want to do is farm and stack your tear and the rune Manaflow Band every time is comes off cooldown.
 Remember that extra mana, even from runes like Manaflow Band, give you AP.
 If you play against melee matchups, you might be able to keep building slow pushes early-game, while poking the enemy, so it bounces back every time it hits he enemy tower.
-Ryze is a champion that excels in lane priority, however you can also keep the wave on your side of the lane for your own safety and to potentially set up a gank for your jungler.
+Ryze is a champion that excels in lane priority and denying the enemy resources (like taking enemy raptors), however you can also keep the wave on your side of the lane for your own safety and to potentially set up a gank for your jungler.
 Definitely use pings or chat to communicate with your jungler when playing Ryze.